Farid330/Capstone_Project/README.md

     CloudWatch provides real-time insights, logs, and alarms for system performance.
 5. Scalability:
     Automatically adjusts to traffic spikes, ensuring an uninterrupted user experience.

+# Additional Notes
+- For security purposes, ensure that your AWS credentials are securely stored and never committed to version - control.
+- Regularly monitor the resources created by this solution to optimize costs and performance.
+- Consider implementing backup and disaster recovery mechanisms for the RDS instance to enhance data resilience.